openscope/openscope/documentation/aircraft-commands.md

 Any combination of these arguments provided in any order is acceptable, as long as the command `hold` comes first.

+To clear the aircraft out of the hold, you can use the `exithold` command below, clear it direct to a fix, or assign it a new heading.

 _Syntax -_ `AAL123 hold [fixname] [left|l|right|r] [leg_time]min|[leg_dist]nm [radial]` ~~or `AAL123 hold`~~